djkeu/snooker_scores/README.md

 7. Trump vs O'Connor | 2025 World Open Match 3 | 68 - 22

 ### Conclusions Games analysed
-- ToDo: store or show the results in case of early victory
+- FixMe: early victory: when no replay still prompts for a shot
+- Done: ValueErrors in set_starting_scores crash the program.
+Note: needs to be kept an eye on
 - FixMe: set_starting_scores after red_balls_phase
-- FixMe: ValueErrors in set_starting_scores crash the program

 ToDo: GUI